JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Summary

-New JWST data show that three $z\approx 8.3$ galaxies behind the lensing cluster MACS0416 are strong [O~\textsc{\romannum{3}}]\,$\lambda$5007 emitters.
-Their line equivalent widths can easily explain their apparent flux excess in F444W .
-Two galaxies, Y1 and JD, had prior spectroscopic redshifts through ALMA detections of the [O~\textsc{\romannum{3}}]~88~$\mu$m line and/or [C~\textsc{\romannum{2}}]~157.7~$\mu$m line for JD .
-We confirm the redshift 8.31 for Y1 but find $z=8.34$ for JD as opposed to the previously claimed $z=9.28$.
-Y1 is a merging system and is resolved into three components extending $\sim$3.4~kpc along the long axis.
-The three components all have very similar properties.
-The third object, JD-N, is a previously discovered candidate at $z\approx 8$ and is now confirmed to have the same redshift as JD; the two are only $\sim$0\farcs51 ($\sim$2.4~kpc) apart in the source plane and therefore very likely merging or at least interacting.
-These three objects are magnified by only a moderate amount and have intrinsic $M_{\rm UV}$ ranging from $-19.66$ to $-20.85$~mag.
-Our SED analysis show that they are all very young systems in the making, with ages $\lesssim$11~Myr, arguably the youngest galaxies ever reported at $z>6$.
-Their stellar masses are on the order of $10^{8}$~${\rm M_\odot}$.
-They are actively forming stars, with SFRs of a few tens to a couple of hundred $\rm{M_\odot}$~yr$^{-1}$.
-However, only JD has a blue rest-frame UV slope ($\beta$ ranging from $-1.97$ to $-2.63$ depending on how it is derived), indicative of a high Lyman-continuum photon escape fraction ($f_{\rm esc}$ could be as high as 21\%).
-In contrast, Y1 and JD-N have $\beta \lesssim-1.7$ -- $-1.8$, implying $f_{\rm esc}\lesssim 3\%$ despite their higher SFRs than JD, due to their twice as high dust extinction.
+The four objects are magnified by less than a magnitude and have intrinsic $M_{\rm UV}$ ranging from $-19.57$ to $-20.83$~mag.
+Our SED analysis show that they are all very young systems in the making, with ages of $\sim$4--18~Myr, arguably the youngest galaxies ever reported at $z>6$.
+These infant galaxies have stellar masses on the order of $10^{7-8}$~${\rm M_\odot}$, and their SFRs range from a few to over a hundred $\rm{M_\odot}$~yr$^{-1}$.
+However, only JD and f090d\_018 have blue rest-frame UV slopes ($\beta$ ranging from $-2.2$ to $-2.8$ depending on how it is derived) indicative of high Lyman-continuum photon escape fractions ($f_{\rm esc}$ possibly as high as $\sim$31\%).
+This is largely due to their small dust extinction ($A_{\rm V}=0.06$--0.29~mag). {Interestingly, these two objects are the least massive ($M_*=5.7$ and $5.8\times 10^7 {\rm M_\odot}$) and least active (${\rm SFR}=3.6$ and 13.6~${\rm M_\odot}$~yr$^{-1}$) ones among the four. } In contrast, Y1 and JD-N, despite their much higher SFRs, have $\beta \gtrsim -1.8$ to $-1.0$ (implying $f_{\rm esc}\lesssim 2\%$) because of their higher dust extinction ($A_{\rm V}=0.92$--1.10~mag).
 This suggests that even very young, very actively star-forming galaxies at high-$z$ could have negligible contribution to the ionizing background if they form dust throughout their bodies too quickly (over a few Myr time scale).
-Y1 and JD-N are examples that dust formation and pollution processes at $z>8$ could indeed be very fast.
+Y1 and JD-N are examples that dust formation and pollution processes at $z>8$ could indeed be very fast.\\

+The NIRCam imaging and WFSS data used in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[doi: 10.17909/6qc6-4g31]{https://doi.org/10.17909/6qc6-4g31}.